 - 1. Receiving Areas: TDCs may only be utilized within the designated Receiving Areas. - 2.
 Use of TDCs in Receiving Areas: TDCs may be used for either to add residential units and/or FAR to non-residential development as follows: - a.
 For Residential Units: One (1) TDC equals one (1) dwelling unit.
 The Allowances in Receiving Areas section below (Policy 9.1.7.4) contains the maximum density allowed by land use designation. with a maximum of two (2) dwelling units above the allowable density of land use designations in the policies of Objective 2.1. - b.
 For Non-Residential Area: One (1) TDC equals 0.05 acres of non-residential development with a maximum increase in FAR of 0.25 above the allowable FAR in the policies of Objective 2.1. - c.
-Open Space: One (1) TDC equals 0.05one (1) acres of open space.
+Open Space: One (1) TDC equals 0.05 one (1) acres of open space.
 TDCs may be used to meet a maximum of 0.25 of a development's required open space. - 3.
 Verification of TDCs: The County will verify the validity of the TDCs and their usage on the property within the Receiving Area.
-Owners of TDCs will identify to the County the specific parcel(s) of land within the Receiving Area where the TDCs are to be utilized. - Allowances in Receiving Areas: The TDCs may be utilized to increase the residential and non-residential development densities and intensities in accordance to with Objective 2.1 of this element and below: - a.
+Owners of TDCs will identify to the County the specific parcel(s) of land within the Receiving Area where the TDCs are to be utilized. - 4.
+Allowances in Receiving Areas: The TDCs may be utilized to increase the residential and non-residential development densities and intensities in accordance to with Objective 2.1 of this element and below: - a.
 LEVEL I Residential densities and non-residential intensities within the UGB can utilize TDCs as allowed by this element.
-A maximum of three (3) dwelling units per acre above the existing land use density may be permitted. - a.b.LEVEL II Rural Land designated properties may increase residential densities up to up to three (3) units per acre that allowed under the Low Residential designation and non-residential intensities as allowed by Commercial or less intense non-residential designation. - b.c.
-LEVEL III Rural Land designated properties that were formerly designated Urban Reserve prior to January 1, 2010, may increase residential densities to that allowed under the Low Residential designation and non-residential intensities as allowed by Commercial or less intense non-residential designation, provided that central water and sewer services are available and utilitzedutilized.
-A maximum of one (1) dwelling unit per acre may be permitted. - Higher Density or Intensity Additional density or intensity for properties that utilize the Transfer of Rights Programs shall require a Comprehensive Plan Amendment beyond the above allowances. - Application and Processing Fees: All costs, including costs associated with determining the size and location of the specific Sending and Receiving Area parcels and all recording costs associated with recording the conservation easement and utilization of the TDCs form shall be the responsibility of the owner.
+A maximum of three (3) dwelling units per acre above the existing land use density may be permitted. - a.b.
+LEVEL II Rural Land designated properties may increase residential densities up to up to three (3) units per acre that allowed under the Low Residential designation and non-residential intensities as allowed by Commercial or less intense non-residential designation. - Reserve prior to January 1, 2010, may increase residential densities to that allowed under the Low Residential designation and non-residential intensities as allowed by Commercial or less intense non-residential designation, provided that central water and sewer services are available and <a href="https://doi.org/10.2016/nc. - 5.
+Higher Density or Intensity - Additional density or intensity for properties that utilize the Transfer of Rights Programs shall require a Comprehensive Plan Amendment beyond the above allowances. - 6.
+Application and Processing Fees: All costs, including costs associated with determining the size and location of the specific Sending and Receiving Area parcels and all recording costs associated with recording the conservation easement and utilization of the TDCs form shall be the responsibility of the owner.